odaba/localjs/branches/LocalJS_2.1.1_Release/Readme 说明.txt

 	LocalJS 2.0 released along with demo application

 Agreement:
 	For security reason, LocalJS will send information about program hosting LocalJS to LocalJS server, to identify what program is using LocalJS.
+LocalJS doesn't collect any user personal information.